oxylabs/how-to-automate-recurring-scraping-jobs-with-scheduler/README.md

 You can use a callback URL that receives the output when a scheduled job executes.
 Amazon Scraper API sends a POST request to this callback when scraping is complete.

-You can also upload your results to cloud storage – Amazon S3 or Google Cloud Storage (GCS).
+You can also upload your results to cloud storage – Amazon S3, Google Cloud Storage (GCS), Alibaba Cloud OSS, or other S3-compatible destinations.

 **NOTE**: it’s convenient to use Scheduler with the upload to cloud storage feature to receive regular data updates without trying to fetch results from our system.